haykam821/Phantom-Pillows/README.md

 ## Usage

 After installing the mod, a new block called the 'Phantom Pillow' will be available.
 This can be crafted using 8 phantom membranes around a single wool block.
 This block stops both fall damage (being bouncy instead) and elytra collision damage.

+Any block in the `#phantompillows:elytra_cushioning_blocks` tag will prevent damage from being dealt to entities that fly into walls.